 Have time for it and give your all, empower them, establish their certainty for Life.

-This is supposed to be good enough for all members- a home to belong where peace is found Relatively, create space and time for relatives, help where you can, and not overwhelm with demands from your people.
+This is supposed to be good enough for all members- a home to belong where peace is found.
+Relatively, create space and time for relatives, help where you can, and not overwhelm with demands from your people.
 Let things flow.

 Economic Life